snap-stanford/snap/contrib/ICL-bigclam_speedup/README.md

 ## Running the code

-Note: While the implementation is tested to be running on both MacOSX and Linux, the effect of parallelization is currently only seen on a Linux machine.
-We therefore *recommend you to compile and run the program on a Linux machine to verify our claims*.
+Note: While the code is tested to be compilable and running on MacOSX and Linux machines.
+The effect of parallel computing can only be seen on a Linux machine.
+We therefore **recommend you to run the following commands on a Linux machine to verify our claims**.

 First compile the code: